student-ompandey/project2/REDME.md

 # New Project
-this project was creted local system
+this project was creted local system. om pandey